 Antique Navajo Rugs History

-The Navajo blanket became the Navajo rug, an art form produced today for wall hangings and floor coverings.
-Each is unique to the weaver and categorized in regional styles based on patterns and colours that have come to be identified as that area’s signature design.
+The Navajo blankets became the Navajo rugs, an art form produced today for wall hangings and floor coverings.
+Each is unique to the weaver and categorized in regional styles based on patterns and colors that have come to be identified as that area’s signature design.
 As in centuries past, Navajo rugs still are woven in the highest of artistic standards, on the same type of loom that Spider Boy presented.
 The weaving tradition is passed down from hand to hand, generation to generation, and the craft of the Spider Woman lives on today.